 - complex and challenging situations, including interpreting information to inform future care planning for a child and managing uncertainty.

 Undertaking a health assessment is designed to help health professionals to utilise the various CoramBAAF health forms that contribute to comprehensive evidence-based health assessments of looked after children, including those with an adoption plan, and prospective foster carers, adopters and kinship carers.

 Medical Advisers and Community Paediatricians with a special interest in looked after children and adoption, LAC nurses and panel Chairs.

 20 places available

-- To be able to support ADMs to reach appropriate recommendations.
+- To be able to locate further specialist guidance.

 NB.
 This workshop runs alongside Adult health assessments 5 June 2019, London.

 Dr Carolyn Sampeys - Designated Doctor for Safeguarding, National Safeguarding Team, Public Health Wales NHS Trust